esavens/ML-C-CARS/README.md

 ## License

-This Jupyter Notebook is licensed under the [MIT License].
+This Jupyter Notebook is licensed under the [MIT License](LICENSE).

 ## Acknowledgements